How to build WordPress on AWS

 # vi /var/www/html/wp-test/index.html test

-# vi /etc/httpd/conf.d/wp-test.conf <VirtualHost *:80> ServerName wp-test DocumentRoot "/var/www/html/wp-test" CustomLog "/var/log/httpd/wptest -access_log" combined ErrorLog "/var/log/httpd/wptest-error_log" </VirtualHost>
+# vi /etc/httpd/conf.d/wp-test.conf <VirtualHost *:80> ServerName wp-test DocumentRoot "/var/www/html/wp-test" CustomLog "/var/log/httpd/wptest-access_log" combined ErrorLog "/var/log/httpd/wptest-error_log" </VirtualHost>

 # systemctl restart httpd

-Once confirmed, delete index.html.
+Once you've confirmed this, delete index.html.

 # rm -f /var/www/html/wp-test/index.html